LS-Kaution/MS-Web-Dev/README.md

 | 22  |         [Banking App](/7-bank-project/solution/README.md)          |                  Build a Login and Registration Form                   | Learn about building forms and handing validation routines                                                                          |                                           [Forms](/7-bank-project/2-forms/README.md)                                           |          Yohan          |
 | 23  |         [Banking App](/7-bank-project/solution/README.md)          |                   Methods of Fetching and Using Data                   | How data flows in and out of your app, how to fetch it, store it, and dispose of it                                                 |                                            [Data](/7-bank-project/3-data/README.md)                                            |          Yohan          |
 | 24  |         [Banking App](/7-bank-project/solution/README.md)          |                      Concepts of State Management                      | Learn how your app retains state and how to manage it programmatically                                                              |                                [State Management](/7-bank-project/4-state-management/README.md)                                |          Yohan          |

-## Offline access

-You can run this documentation offline by using [Docsify](https://docsify.js.org/#/).
-Fork this repo, [install Docsify](https://docsify.js.org/#/quickstart) on your local machine, and then in the root folder of this repo, type `docsify serve`.
-The website will be served on port 3000 on your localhost: `localhost:3000`.

-## PDF

-A PDF of all of the lessons can be found [here](https://microsoft.github.io/Web-Dev-For-Beginners/pdf/readme.pdf)

 ## Other Curricula